NithinNtiZ/Kafka/kafka-conf.md

 # log configuration kafka

-**log.dirs:** This setting specifies the directories in which the Kafka broker will store its log files.
+**log.dirs:** -This setting specifies the directories in which the Kafka broker will store its log files.
 You can specify multiple directories by separating them with commas.

 **log.retention.hours:** This setting specifies the number of hours for which log files will be retained.
 Once this time has passed, log files will be deleted.